keshavrajraj/TODO/README.md

 Develop a Login module implementation
 Develop a Todo CRUD operations implementation

+Controller Layer - TodoController
+This servlet acts as a page controller for the application, handling all requests from the todo.
+This TodoController class to process HTTP request parameters and redirect to the appropriate JSP page after request data stored in the database

 What we will build?
 We build a Todo web application using JSP, Servlet, JDBC and HSQL database.